project: research project – the it university of copenhagen

 Though the SmartMeter was a prototype with a very simple interface, it proved to have strong motivational qualities in our field testings.

-In addition to the design, an academic paper, on how the social aspect of the SmartMeter influenced the electricity consumption, was published at the SMART ARIA CONGRESS 2012.
+In addition to the prototype, an academic paper, on how the social aspect of the SmartMeter influenced the electricity consumption, was published at the SMART ARIA CONGRESS 2012.
 Download paper